-20% coinsurance (not to exceed \$45 per visit) You do not pay this amount if you are admitted to the hospital within 3 days.
-You pay these amounts until you reach the out-of-pocket maximum.
+\$55 copayment You do not pay this amount if you are admitted to the hospital within 3 days.
+You pay these amounts until you reach the out-ofpocket maximum.

 Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts 20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copayment For people with diabetes, screening for diabetic retinopathy is covered once per year 20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+Origin Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts 1 1 1 6 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at hig risk of glaucoma include: people with a family history glaucoma, people with diabetes, African Americans what are age 50 and older and Hispanic Americans who are or older of ho For people with diabetes, screening for diabetic retinopathy is covered once per year 20% coinsurance You pay these amounts until you reach the out-of- pocket maximum. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocula lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum.
-Supplemental benefits We also cover the following: Routine eye exam \$0 copayment Limit 1 visit every year Eyewear (or other vision hardware) \$200 every year for lenses, frames, contacts or eyewear upgrades
+Supplemental benefits We also cover the following: Routine eye exam \$0 copayment Limit 1 visit every year • Eyewear (or other vision hardware) \$150 every year for lenses, frames, contacts or eyewear upgrades